wepala/weos-documentation/content/dev/architecture/initialization.md

 title: Initialization
 ---

-TODO: Use mermaid.js for charts

 # API Startup Flow Chart

 ## Main entrypoint

 The OpenAPI spec can be passed to the CLI via environment variable `WEOS_SCHEMA` or as a command line argument `schema`.
-The value for the OpenAPI spec could be the contents of a valid spec or the filepath to the specification
+The value for the OpenAPI spec could be the contents of a valid spec or the filepath to the specification.

 ```mermaid
 flowchart TD